miguel-aragon/Lagrangian-Sheet-Density-Estimator/README.md

 ## Using this code:

-If you find this code useful I would appreciate if you could point to this github and cite it if you use the code in your research.
+If you find this code useful and use it in your research I would appreciate it if you could point to this github and cite it as well as the following paper: https://ui.adsabs.harvard.edu/abs/2019OJAp....2E...7A/abstract